 To edit branch versioned data, you must access it through a feature service.
-After registering data as branch versioned, publish the data to your organization's ArcGIS Enterprise portal as a web feature layer that references registered data.
-The data is then available as a feature service, and you can edit it as part of your branch versioning workflows.
+After registering data as branch versioned, publish the data to your organization's ArcGIS Enterprise portal as a web feature layer.
+Make sure you publish a layer that references registered data.
+The data is then available as a feature service and you can edit it as part of your branch versioning workflows.

 When you publish branch versioned data, there is an option to enable Version Management capabilities.
 The version management service exposes the management capabilities necessary to support feature services that work with branch versioned datasets.
 To work with branch versioned datasets in a named version and have them participate in versioning workflows, enable Version Management when you publish the service.

 Tip:It is important to pay attention to the access property for the default version.
 Depending on your workflows, it may be necessary to protect the default version.
 To do this, modify the access version property for the default version to Protected using the Versions view or the Alter Version tool.

 The following features are enabled for the feature layer when published with the Version Management capability checked:

 - Access to the Versioning contextual tab and Versions view.
 This allows you to do the following:

 - Undo and redo capabilities are available when working in a named

 version.
 This allows you to do the following: